tomshaw/shopcart/README.md

 ## Tax Rates

-To set a default tax rate create the following environment variable in your applications `.env`.
+To set a default tax rate add the following environment variable in your application `.env`.

 ```sh
 SHOPCART_DEFAULT_TAXRATE=9.547